-Jonathan serves as a trusted advisor to executives, attorneys, doctors, professionals and entrepreneurs of all kinds.
+Jonathan served as a trusted advisor to executives, attorneys, doctors, professionals and entrepreneurs of all kinds.
 His clients find him to be a straightforward, consultative planner with an ability to bring balance to the analytic and emotional aspects of their finances.

 He has been named one of “The Best Financial Planners in Dallas”1 by D Magazine and a Five Star Wealth Manager2 by Texas Monthly.
 Jonathan has also been ranked a Top Wealth Manager3 by the National Association of Board Certified Advisory Practices (NABCAP).